-The CCR excavation, staging / stockpiling, & truck loading activities associated with "beneficial use" are potential sources of fugitive dust.
+The CCR excavation, testing, staging / stockpiling, and truck loading activities associated with "beneficial use" are potential sources of fugitive dust.
 Typically, fugitive dust emissions from these activities can be controlled by source extent reduction, source improvement related to work practices & transfer equipment, and surface treatments.
 The following measures should be routinely considered and utilized, as needed, in association with these activities.

-Page 4 CCR FUGITIVE DUST CONTROL PLAN CCR LANDFILL
+CCR FUGITIVE DUST CONTROL PLAN CCR LANDFILL